What you need to know about Microsoft 365 Copilot, the ultimate AI assistant

 • Scheduling and recapping meetings

-Copilot for Microsoft 365 is an amazing tool and the benefits of using it are clear but before you get started, you need to be aware of some potential risks.
-Copilot for Microsoft 365 uses large language models (LLMs) to generate suggestions based on your data and context.
-Which means it can access and process sensitive or confidential information from your Microsoft Graph, such as emails, chats, documents, and contacts.
 To protect your data and privacy, you need to ensure that you have the appropriate permissions, policies, and controls in place.
 For example, you can use Azure Information Protection to classify and label your data and apply security measures such as encryption and authentication.
 You can also use the EU Data Boundary to store and process your data within the EU.
-Additionally, you need to be mindful of the quality and accuracy of the content that Copilot for Microsoft 365 creates.
-Copilot for Microsoft 365 is not a substitute for human judgment and creativity.
-You are responsible for reviewing and verifying the suggestions before using them.
-You also need to comply with any legal or ethical obligations that apply to your use of Copilot for Microsoft 365, such as intellectual property rights, data protection laws, and responsible AI principles.
+Additionally, you need to be mindful of the quality and accuracy of the content that Microsoft 365 Copilot creates.

-Following this week’s announcement, Copilot for Microsoft 365 is available as an add-on for clients on Microsoft 365 Business Standard, Business Premium, Office 365 E3/E5 and Microsoft 365 E3/E5 plans.
+Following this week’s announcement, Microsoft 365 Copilot is available as an add-on for clients on Microsoft 365 Business Standard, Business Premium, Office 365 E3/E5 and Microsoft 365 E3/E5 plans.
 Organisations are able to purchase between one and 299 seats for £24.70 per user per month.
 More information from Microsoft is available here.

 We run a masterclass for business leaders on harnessing the power of AI.
 This can be run exclusively for your Leadership Team, onsite or at our Surrey Offices or you can also book individuals on to our Open Course which runs on the last Wednesday of each month.
 If you are interested in understanding AI and how to use it in your organisation click below for more information.